dali-miccai/dali-miccai.github.io/docs/index.md

 - Luyang Luo, The Chinese University of Hong Kong
 - Yubo Fan, Vanderbilt University
 - Zuhui Wang, Stony Brook University -->

-## CMIG Special Issue

-A selection of the best DALI workshop papers will be invited to submit revised and extended versions of their work to a Special Issue in CMIG ([Computerized Medical Imaging and Graphics](https://www.sciencedirect.com/journal/computerized-medical-imaging-and-graphics), IF: 7.422).
-The pre-selection of these papers will be based on editorial chair recommendations during the review process, with final decisions made by the co-chairs.
-Extended papers should emphasize the application of DALI-related methods to address specific medical problems.
-Please note that even extended papers may be subject to rejection during the peer-review process of CMIG.
-Further details regarding this opportunity will be announced shortly.

-## Sponsors

-We are pleased to announce that two prestigious awards will be presented at the upcoming DALI workshop, and we are grateful to our generous sponsors for making these prizes possible.
-The **Best Paper Award** and **People's Choice Award**, each with an amount of **$500**, are being sponsored by two leading companies in the industry: [SenseTime](https://www.sensetime.com/en) and [InferVision](https://global.infervision.com/).

-We are thrilled to have SenseTime and InferVision as sponsors for the DALI workshop and are grateful for their support in recognizing outstanding contributions in medical AI research.
-We encourage all attendees to take the opportunity to learn more about these companies and their groundbreaking work.

 <img src="sensetime_logo.png" alt="SenseTime graphic" width="340" height="255"> &nbsp;&nbsp;&nbsp;&nbsp; <img src="infervision_logo.png" alt="InferVision graphic" width="400" height="300">